Pneumatic Conveying System Manufacturer

 Lean Phase

-The most commonly used pneumatic conveying system is a lean phase system used for granules and powders.
+The most commonly used pneumatic conveying system is a lean-phase system for granules and powders.
 There are two subcategories extending from lean phase systems:

 Dilute Phase

-Dilute phase conveying systems use velocities of greater than 17-18 m/s with lower vacuum or conveying pressure that falls below 0.1 barg.
-In dilute phase conveying systems, material particles are fully suspended within the air or gas stream while the solid’s loading ratio is significantly lower.
+Dilute-phase conveying systems use velocities greater than 17-18 m/s and lower vacuum or conveying pressure below 0.1 barg.
+In dilute-phase conveying systems, material particles are fully suspended within the air or gas stream while the solid’s loading ratio is significantly lower.

 This type of system is ideal for conveying non-abrasive materials with low bulk density.
-Most systems would use side channel blowers or fans to move the product along the pipelines.
+Most systems use side-channel blowers or fans to move the product through the pipelines.

 Common applications for dilute phase systems include: